frostming/pofmt/README.md

   --line-length LINE_LENGTH
-                        The max length of msgid and msgstr -c, --check           Check only, don't modify files
+                        The max length of msgid and msgstr -c, --check           Check only, don't modify files --cjk-width CJK_WIDTH, -w CJK_WIDTH
+                        The width factor of a CJK character, default: 1.8. [zh] extra should be installed to enable this feature
 ```

 ## Sample output